thi-ng/umbrella/packages/atom/README.md

 Cursors provide direct & immutable access to a nested value within a structured atom.
 The path to the desired value must be provided when the cursor is created and cannot be changed later.
+Since v4.0.0, the path itself is type checked and MUST be compatible with the type of the parent state (or use `defCursorUnsafe()` as fallback, see [breaking changes](#breaking-changes)).
 The path is then compiled into a [getter and setter](https://github.com/thi-ng/umbrella/tree/develop/packages/paths) to allow cursors to be used like atoms and update the parent state in an immutable manner (i.e. producing an optimized copy with structural